Archives: Year A-v.1 -Year B-v.2 - Year C-v.3

 CONCLUDING PRAYER

-for he is Lord forever and ever.
+for he is Lord forever.

 Assembly: Amen.